What is cutting oil and its purpose?

 This specialist product offers a formulated blend of lubricants, extreme pressure additives and supplementary components designed to improve the performance and extend the life of your cutting and drilling equipment.

-Cutting blades and drill bits perform under intense pressure, at the mercy of friction and heat build-up that can dull blades, dampen bits and compromise a professional finish on work.
+Cutting blades and drill bits perform under intense pressure.
+They are at the mercy of friction and heat build-up that can dull blades, dampen bits and compromise a professional finish on work.

-Our Multi-Purpose Cutting Oil is specifically designed for use on stainless steel and titanium components, to prevent pitting and metal seizures, ease mechanical processing of metals, reduce frictional heat accumulation and damage from frictional forces.
-All of this working together to give you an exceptional finish to your work, as well as protecting and prolonging the life of your equipment.
+Our Multi-Purpose Cutting Oil is specifically designed for use on stainless steel and titanium components.
+It prevents pitting and metal seizures, eases mechanical processing of metals, and reduces frictional heat accumulation and damage from frictional forces.
+All of this works together to give you an exceptional finish to your work, as well as protecting and prolonging the life of your equipment.